LordNed/Winditor/docs/tutorials/basics/import_visual.md

 ## Importing a Visual Mesh
 This tutorial will go over how to import a visual mesh into a map using the Import Visual Mesh dialog.

+## Preparation
+There are a few things to do before you can properly import a visual mesh.

+* In most cases any model format will work, but Blender-created DAE and FBX models are recommended.
+* All meshes within a model must have *only* a single material.
+* All meshes within a model must have vertex color data, even if it is not used.
+Not having this data will still allow the mesh to be imported, but it will not use the game's lighting system.

 ## Where to Look
 The Import Visual Mesh option can be found in the File menu, at File -> Import -> Visual Mesh.